H.R. Harmer, GPN INC Standard Terms of Sale

 Expenses of certification shall be borne by the purchaser except where a lot is certified other than as described and is returned to Harmers in accordance with Condition of Sale 8.

-California residents will be charged sales tax as well as bidders who pick up at the Live Auction venue or our office without a valid Resale Certificate.
+New York residents will be charged sales tax as well as bidders who pick up at the Live Auction venue or our office without a valid Resale Certificate.

 SHIPPING OF PURCHASED LOTS TO ADDRESSES OUTSIDE THE UNITED STATES